rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 Except the `project` function returns an instance of itself, a `LinesToTerminal`.
 What's going on?

-Notice the second base class, `Projection`.
-It looks like this:
+Notice the second base class to `LinesToTerminal`: `Projection`.
+It looks like
+this:

 ```python
 class Projection: